IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    {{?I-D.ietf-ccamp-yang-otn-slicing}}, may be built.

    As described in Section 3 of
-   {{?I-D.contreras-teas-slice-controller-models}}, the data model defined in this document is optional for network slicing and complements the data model defined in {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
-In addition to the provider's view, the data model defined in this document models the Type 2 service defined in {{?RFC8453}}.
+   {{?I-D.contreras-teas-slice-controller-models}}, using customized topologies and control of resource reservation is optional for network slicing and complements the data model defined in {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.

    The YANG data model in this document conforms to the Network Management Datastore Architecture (NMDA) {{!RFC8342}}.